metagenomics/metagenomics-workshop/docs/classification/gtdb-tk.rst

 tar archive (please be patient ;)::

   cd /mnt
-  wget -qO- https://openstack.cebitec.uni-bielefeld.de:8080/swift/v1/denbi-mg-course/gtdbtk_v2_data.tar.gz | tar xvzf
+  wget -qO- https://openstack.cebitec.uni-bielefeld.de:8080/swift/v1/denbi-mg-course/gtdbtk_v2_data.tar.gz | tar xvz

 Now we need to set an environment variable that stores the path to the database::